Cameron, Arizona: Demographics

+Arts and culture

+Cameron Suspension Bridge is a suspension bridge built in 1911, by the Midland Bridge Co. for the Office of Indian Affairs.
+The one track suspension bridge was erected over a gorge of the Little Colorado River.
+The bridge, which was bypassed 1959, was named after Seth Tanner, a Mormon prospector from Tuba City, Arizona.
+It was listed in the National Register of Historic Places on in 1986.

 Education

 The area is served by the Tuba City Unified School District.
 The community has one elementary school called Dzil Libei Elementary School, which is a K–6 grade school serving the community.
 There is also a local preschool run by the Navajo Nation.

 Tuba City High School and Tuba City Elementary School serve Cameron.

-Transportation
+Infrastructure

 Express provides connecting bus service to Page.